Recommended for Dogs Who Do Not Get Along

 Keeping Dogs Safe is the Goal

 There are dogs that get along famously with other dogs.
 Then there are those dogs that don’t get along with other dogs.
-Typically, this happens around maturity but can happen anytime during their lifetime.
+Typically, if it’s going to happen it will around maturity but can happen anytime during their lifetime.
 Never try to let them work it out on their own.

 Owners must be diligent in supervising their dogs and pay attention to any aggression happening before a fight does break out.

 The reason for a crate and rotate lifestyle is fairly simple.
-Separate dogs that reside in the same house but do not get along.
-The dynamic that creates a crate and rotate life necessarily are dogs who react aggressively to one another.
+Separate dogs that reside in the same house that do not get along The dynamic that creates a crate and rotate life necessarily are dogs who react aggressively to one another.

 This behavior can be typical amongst Pit Bulls due to their unique heritage as fighting dogs.
 This behavior also tends to happen more frequently when dogs are of the same sex or of the same age.
 If this happens in your household, a crate and rotate routine can help immensely to stabilize and reduce stress in the home.
 It will keep the dogs safe and it will keep them in their homes.